 This AIP Moroccan Chicken Stew is bursting with flavor and makes for a quick, easy but slightly different meal.
 It is Paleo, gluten-free, and whole30.

 I fell in love with Morrocan food when my husband and I ventured to Marakech about 13 years ago.
-We were engaged and living in Switzerland at the time and Morroco was such an exotic place.
+We were engaged and living in Switzerland at the time and Morroco was such a unique and exciting place.
 Marrakech is home to an enormous open-air market (or souk) called Jemaa el-Fnaa.
-It was such a surreal experience being there and experiencing so many colors, smells, flavors, and sounds.
+It was surreal being there and experiencing so many colors, smells, flavors, and sounds.

 They had everything in this market from snake charmers to rugs, lamps, olives, spices, teapots, scarves, etc. It was such a change from our normal day-to-day.

 One of my favorite meals while there was at this market.
 It was a Moroccan chicken tagine- made with chicken, figs, sweet potatoes, and a variety of aromatic spices.
 It was so hearty, soothing, and almost enchanting.
 When I got home from the trip I started looking up Moroccan recipes to try to recreate that meal, and have been cooking Moroccan-ish foods ever since.

 **Just a quick heads up- this post contains affiliate links which means if you click on them and buy something, I will earn a small commission (at no additional cost to you) to help continue maintaining this site.